zaydalameddine/CarbonFootprintTracker/README.md

 # CarbonFootprintTracker

-this app was made during a hackathon hosted by DeltaHacks
+This app was made during a hackathon hosted by DeltaHacks